 Northern Foundation Types: Deep Foundations and Basements

-In colder regions, foundations are often poured by commercial concrete contractors using concrete for its durability and resilience against harsh winter weather.
+In colder regions, foundations are often poured by concrete contractors using concrete for its durability and resilience against harsh winter weather.
 In places like New Jersey, a concrete foundation built several feet below the frost line helps ensure stability even during the coldest months.

 Basements are also common, as they provide additional living space, which is particularly useful in states with long winters.
 Additionally, a basement acts as a natural insulator, offering some protection against energy loss, making it an appealing choice in colder climates.